Nestor/vanilla-bot/README.md

 * `online()` will make your bot user appear online (if you're also using the [Who's Online](https://vanillaforums.org/addon/whosonline-plugin) plugin).
 * Some commands are now chainable: `$bot->setState()->setReply()->say()->online();`

+## Timed events

+Bot learned how to tell time in 1.3.

+* Caching is required to use timed events (e.g. memcached).
+* Bot now fires events named `minute`, `hourly`, and `daily` at the expected intervals.
+* These represent approximate, squishy intervals.
+It does not run like a clock; they will be delayed a bit.
+* Timed events require site traffic to fire.
+Therefore the level of delay will depend on your level of site traffic (higher = more accurate).
+* Example hook: `bot_hourly_handler($sender) { /* stuff */ }`

 ## Design considerations

 * All reply events are fired on every new post until a `true` is returned by one of them.
 Complex conditions or computations on a busy site could overburden your server.